Your Ultimate Guide to Internal Communication

 Choose the Best Internal Communication Tools

 According to a Towers Watson study, companies with effective employee communication tools see 47% higher total returns than businesses who communicate ineffectively.
 You want to be a part of the first group.
 But there are many different internal communication platforms on the market.
-Here's how to choose the best tool for your organization.
+Here's how to choose the best tool for your organization and build your internal communications plan.

 Start by listing out everything you need in an internal operational communication tool.
 Think about who will use the platform.
 Do you need a tool your entire company can access or just one specific department?